THE FLAX STRIPPER WILL BE CLOSED FOR THE MONTHS OF JUNE &JULY. (open by prior arrangement)

 The production of phormium fibre on a large scale did not commence until the late 1860s, when a machine was invented to beat the green leaf between a revolving metal drum and a fixed metal bar.
 Metal beaters on the surface of the drum struck the leaf at great speed, stripping away the non-fibrous material and releasing the strands of fibre.

 Foxton was home to a number of Flax Mills situated on the Manawatu Riverbank (now, the Loop).
 A tour of the museum includes seeing the machinery in operation and includes explanations of the industry from tour guides.
 A photographic display shows the production of carpets and woolpacks from flax.
-This working machinery is still put to practical use with flax being stripped for people who want fibre for furniture-making, packing and Maori crafts.
+This working machinery is still put to practical use with flax being stripped for people who want fibre for furniture-restoration, and Maori crafts.